MansMeg/mansmeg.github.io/index.md

 I currently hold a starting grant from [the Swedish Research council (SRC)](https://www.vr.se/english.html) in data science on "Improving Probabilistic Programming generalizability".
 In addition, I'm also a co-PI of the [SWERIK](https://swerik-project.github.io/) research infrastructure project financed by [Riksbankens jubileumsfond](https://www.rj.se/) on the improving Swedish parliamentary proceedings for large-scale textual research.

 In 2026, I was awarded the [Rettigska prize](https://www.vitterhetsakademien.se/priser/rettigska-priset.html) by the [Royal Swedish Academy of Letters, History and Antiquities](https://www.vitterhetsakademien.se/) for my leading research on methods for large-scale text analysis, including work to make the Swedish parliamentary record accessible and analyzable.
 In 2024, I was elected a member of [the European Laboratory for Learning and Intelligent Systems (ELLIS)](https://ellis.eu/).
-In 2023, my collaborators and I were awarded the price [Statistician of the Year](https://statistikframjandet.se/statistikframjandet/botten-ada-blir-arets-statistikframjare-2022/) for the work with [Botten Ada](https://www.bottenada.se/), a [Bayesian model for election prediction](https://youtu.be/Dtk5ghFmhz8) of the Swedish 2022 election.
+In 2023, my collaborators and I were awarded the prize [Statistician of the Year](https://statistikframjandet.se/statistikframjandet/botten-ada-blir-arets-statistikframjare-2022/) for the work with [Botten Ada](https://www.bottenada.se/), a [Bayesian model for election prediction](https://youtu.be/Dtk5ghFmhz8) of the Swedish 2022 election.
 During the same year, I was elected to be a member of the [Swedish Young Academy](https://www.sverigesungaakademi.se/en-GB/1.html) in May 2023 for a period of five years.

 Previously, I was project member of the two larger SRC grants [Mining for Meaning](https://liu.se/en/research/computational-text-analysis) and [Welfare State Analytics](https://www.westac.se/en/), both doing large scale text analysis in sociology and history.
-During 2024, I was also elected to the Uppsala University [AI4Research](https://www.uu.se/en/research/ai4research) sabathical grant on using AI in research applications.
+During 2024, I was also elected to the Uppsala University [AI4Research](https://www.uu.se/en/research/ai4research) sabbatical grant on using AI in research applications.

 I have a background as a statistician for [the Swedish Agency for Education](https://www.skolverket.se/), [the Swedish Agency for Crime Prevention](https://www.bra.se/), and [the Swedish Agency for Public Health](https://www.folkhalsomyndigheten.se/) where I was working on education statistics, crime statistics and, public health.

-In addition to my scientific work, I have a deep interest in local journalism and was a funder of the journalistic startup [Newsworthy](https://www.newsworthy.se/) that is producing data-driven local journalism in Sweden and is behind [Botten Ada](https://www.bottenada.se/).
+In addition to my scientific work, I have a deep interest in local journalism and was a founder of the journalistic startup [Newsworthy](https://www.newsworthy.se/) that is producing data-driven local journalism in Sweden and is behind [Botten Ada](https://www.bottenada.se/).

 #### Research Interests Keywords
 Probabilistic Machine Learning, Bayesian Statistics, Model Inference, Textual analysis, Computational Social Science, Digital Humanities, Survey Sampling, Law and AI